kolkhis/tech-notes/linux/tools/top.md

     * The number of CPUs (as well as their cores && threads) should be considered when evaluating the load averages.
-        * For example, a load average of `10` with a 1-core CPU means that your system is overloaded.
-        * However, the same load average with a 12-core CPU is not overloaded.
+        * For example, a load average of `10` with a 1-core CPU means that your system is overloaded, but the same load average with a 12-core CPU is not overloaded.

 ---